Spiderman Logo

 Spider-Man LogoSpider-Man Logo PNG

-The Spiderman logo looks down on the viewer because the franchise hero rarely stands on the ground.
-The symbols read a white web that allows you to fly and the character’s superpowers, endowing him with special strength and power.
+The Spiderman logo looks down on the viewer from above, as the franchise’s hero rarely stands on the ground.
+The symbols read the white web that allows him to fly and the character’s superpowers that give him special strength and power.

 Spiderman: Brand overview

-Spiderman is the superhero name of a character who is called Peter Parker in “ordinary life.”
-A media franchise associated with the protagonist of the comic book series has the same name.
-The original image creator is Stanley Martin Lieber, screenwriter and editor of the major American publishing house Marvel Comics.
-The idea proposed by him was embodied by the artist Stephen J. (Steve) Ditko.
-He also designed the Spiderman costume and emblem.
+Spider-Man is the superhero name of a character who, in “ordinary life,” is called Peter Parker.
+The media franchise associated with the main character of the comic book series bears the same name.
+The creator of the original image is Stanley Martin Lieber, screenwriter, and editor of the large American publishing house Marvel Comics.
+The idea he proposed was realized by artist Steven J. (Steve) Ditko.
+He also designed Spider-Man’s costume and emblem.

 Meaning and History